phylotastic/phylo_webservices/Phylo_Dockers/species_list/README.md

 > To rebuild everything use `--no-cache` at the end of the above command.

 **4.** Now run the container using the following command.

 ``
 docker-compose up
 ``

 > When running the docker image for the first time, it will import some seed data into the database and start taking backup of the database weekly (every 604800 seconds).
+The backup files will be stored as `.tgz` format in the host directory which is set at step 2.
 The backup interval can be changed by modifying the `INTERVAL` value in the `start.sh` script which is located inside **mongo-seed** directory.

 **5.** Now open a new terminal and test the service using the following commands: